influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.3/guides/transition-web-admin-interface.md

 ### Chronograf

-In Chronograf, the same `Query Templates` dropdown appears in the Data Explorer and in the Dashboard Cell Editor.
+In Chronograf, the same `Query Templates` dropdown appears in the Data Explorer.
 To use query templates, select a query from the set of available queries and insert the relevant user-provided values.
 Note that unlike the web admin interface, Chronograf does not have a database dropdown; the query must specify the target database.

 ![Chronograf Query Templates](/img/chronograf/v1.3/g-admin-chronotemplates.png)

-> **Note:** Chronograf's `Query Templates` dropdown does not support the `SHOW CONTINUOUS QUERIES` query.

 ## Database and Retention Policy Management